 Terminals

-This functionality is only available to customers who have purchased Campus Point of Sale as add-on functionality.
+This functionality is only available to customers who have purchased Campus Point of Sale as an add-on functionality.

 What can I do?What do I need to know?

-Terminal Editor Column Descriptions
+Terminal List Column Descriptions

 Column